Iain Fraser, Ph.D.

 To inquire about current openings in the lab, email firstname.lastname@example.org.

-Dr. Fraser received his B.S. in biochemistry from Heriot-Watt University, Edinburgh, Scotland, in 1990 and his Ph.D. in biochemistry from Imperial College, University of London, in 1995.
-He was a Wellcome Trust International postdoctoral fellow at the Vollum Institute in Portland, Oregon, from 1996 to 1999.
+Dr. Fraser received his B.S. in biochemistry from Heriot-Watt University, Edinburgh, Scotland, and his Ph.D. in biochemistry from Imperial College, University of London.
+He was a Wellcome Trust International postdoctoral fellow at the Vollum Institute in Portland, Oregon.
 He joined the Alliance for Cellular Signaling (AfCS) research consortium in 2000 as lead scientist of the molecular biology group at the California Institute of Technology and became co-director of the AfCS Molecular Biology Laboratory in 2005.
-He joined NIAID in 2008 as leader of the PSIIM Molecular and Cell Biology Team, which became the LSB Signaling Systems Unit in 2011.
+He joined NIAID in 2008 as leader of the PSIIM Molecular and Cell Biology Team and became chief of the Signaling Systems Unit within the Laboratory of Systems Biology (LSB) in 2011.
+In 2017 he was appointed as a tenured senior investigator and chief of the Signaling Systems Section.
+In 2018, LSB became the Laboratory of Immune System Biology.

-His research has focused on the mechanistic basis of cellular signaling, both in G protein signaling networks and more recently in Toll-like receptor signaling in innate immune cells.
-He is interested in the application of systems biology approaches to decipher how mammalian cells integrate stimuli in a complex environment to ensure context-dependent cellular responses.
+His research has focused on the mechanistic basis of cellular signaling, both in G protein signaling networks and more recently in toll-like receptor-mediated regulation of inflammatory responses.
+He applies systems biology approaches to decipher how mammalian cells integrate stimuli in a complex environment to ensure context-dependent cellular responses.
 This is vital to understanding how a breakdown in information processing through cell-surface receptors and their linked signal transduction pathways leads to human disease.
-Dr. Fraser has developed sophisticated approaches for RNAi-based perturbation analysis of immune cell signaling, as well as cloning platforms and plasmid repositories for high-throughput imaging and cell biological applications.

 Sung MH, Li N, Lao Q, Gottschalk RA, Hager GL, Fraser ID.
 Switching of the relative dominance between feedback mechanisms in lipopolysaccharide-induced NF-κB signaling.
 Sci Signal.
 2014;7(308):ra6.